 Lignonberry Bath Bombs Project

-These bath bombs are made with skin-loving lingonberry seed oil and Lingonberry Spice Fragrance Oil.
+These bath bombs are made with skin-loving squalane oil and Lingonberry Spice Fragrance Oil.
 They're perfectly festive and gift-worthy.

 About 13 Bath Bomb Mold & Packages